Sky UK: Launch of Sky Digital

 BSkyB's digital service was officially launched on 1 October 1998 under the name Sky Digital, although small-scale tests were carried out before then.
 At this time the use of the Sky Digital brand made an important distinction between the new service and Sky's analogue services.
 Key selling points were the improvement in picture and sound quality, increased number of channels and an interactive service branded Open...., later called Sky Active.
 BSkyB competed with the ONdigital (later ITV Digital) terrestrial offering and cable services.
 Within 30 days, over 100,000 digiboxes had been sold, which helped bolster BSkyB's decision to give away free digiboxes and mini dishes from May 1999.

 In addition to most channels from the Sky Multichannels package, many of which broadcast additional hours on Sky Digital, Sky Digital launched several new channels that were exclusive to the digital offer.

 The switchover from analogue to digital proceeded relatively quickly.
 In 1998, there were 6 million 'multichannel' TV homes in the UK (i.e. homes that watch television other than the traditional analogue terrestrial), and over half of these homes watched television using BSkyB's analogue service.
 BSkyB's digital service surpassed the analogue service in terms of subscribers in late 1999.

 By June 2000 the service had 3.6 million subscribers, which gave BSkyB 8.988 million subscribers across all platforms.
 This substantial growth reflected BSkyB's 34% share of viewers in multi-channel homes (up from 13.4% in 1999).

 BSkyB's analogue service ended in October 2001, and the digital service would eventually be marketed as just 'Sky'.
+For some time, BSkyB also ran a free service named Freesat from Sky.

-By June 2005, the number of digital subscribers increase to 7.8m, while it produced 38,375 hours of sport in 2005.
+By June 2005, the number of digital subscribers increased to 7.8 million, while it produced 38,375 hours of sport in 2005.
+Sky's direct-to-home satellite service became available in 10 million homes in 2010; Europe's first pay-TV platform to achieve this milestone.
+Confirming it had reached its target, the broadcaster said its reach into 36% of households in the UK represented an audience of more than 25 million people.
+The target was first announced in August 2004, and since then an additional 2.4 million customers had subscribed to Sky's direct-to-home service.
+Media commentators had debated whether the figure could be reached as the growth in subscriber numbers elsewhere in Europe flattened.